Lord Percy: The fashion today is towards the tiny.

 Kiko: *mocking El Chavo* You're so dumb because you arrived late to the brains repartition.El Chavo: So?
 What 'bout you?Kiko: Ha!
 Like I ever went!

-- Eureka: Sheriff Jack Carter is by no means stupid, but being of average intelligence in a town of the country's brightest scientific minds often puts him into the ditz role by default.
+- Eureka: Sheriff Jack Carter is by no means stupid, but being of average intelligence in a town of the country's brightest scientific minds often puts him into the ditz role by default since he doesn't understand their Mad Scientist projects.

-- Friends: Phoebe and Joey (by the end, at least).
-Also Rachel's sister Amy, who notably thinks Phoebe's name is Emma.
+- Rachel's sister Amy, who notably thinks Phoebe's name is Emma.
 When Phoebe keeps trying to correct her, she doesn't at all get the hint and instead thinks she's making a "funny noise."

 - Hee Haw: Junior Samples was almost painfully dumb at times.